 The sudden shift.

-I have to admit, my 8-hour work as a designer of the university gave me a light, and my creative self just suddenly activated.
+I have to admit, my 8-hour work as a designer at the university gave me a light, and my creative self just suddenly activated.
 It all starts from that little potential they saw in me.
 I have learned a lot and my supervisor expanded my scope to design the university’s yearbook.
 It was like, I really meant for this.
 I designed 3 yearbooks and 3 brochures of the university and that is a very big thing for me.

 I did not quit accounting, in fact, I finished it as the president of our club.
 I am that active, yes!